serramatutu/z/README.md

 z was designed with the following principles in mind
 1. **SIMPLE INTERFACE**.
 All z commands must have obvious names and perform clear, well-defined operations.
 Any user should be able to understand what their command chain does without referring to any documentation.
 2. **EASY INSTALLATION**.
 All z releases must export a single lightweight binary.
 Installing it should be as simple as downloading the binary and including it in the `$PATH`.
 Want to uninstall?
 Just delete it.
 3. **NO EXTERNAL DEPENDENCIES**. z must only depend on the Go core library functionality.
+This avoids the dependency hell and potential security vulnerabilities.

 ## NOTICE!
 Z IS STILL A WORK IN PROGRESS